TranHuuDan19/playwright-templete-builder/README.md

 ## Notes:

-I am working everyday to update this repository follow the latest of playwright.
-If you have any issue, please create the issue on the Issues tab, I will spend the time to fix it.
+If you have any issue, please create the issue on the Issues tab.